awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

 Resource names: `serviceLongArnFormat`, `taskLongArnFormat`, and `containerInstanceLongArnFormat`
 Amazon ECS is introducing a new format for Amazon Resource Names \(ARNs\) and resource IDs for Amazon ECS services, tasks, and container instances\.
 The opt\-in status for each resource type determines the Amazon Resource Name \(ARN\) format the resource uses\.
 You must opt in to the new ARN format to use features such as resource tagging for that resource type\.
 For more information, see [Amazon Resource Names \(ARNs\) and IDs](#ecs-resource-ids)\.
 Only resources launched after opting in receive the new ARN and resource ID format\.
 All existing resources aren't affected\.
 For Amazon ECS services and tasks to transition to the new ARN and resource ID formats, you must recreate the service or task\.
 To transition a container instance to the new ARN and resource ID format, the container instance must be drained and a new container instance that's registered to the cluster\.
-Tasks launched by an Amazon ECS service can only receive the new ARN and resource ID format if the service was created on or after November 16, 2018, and the IAM user who created the service has opted in to the new format for tasks\.
+Tasks launched by an Amazon ECS service can only receive the new ARN and resource ID format if the service was created on or after November 16, 2018, and the who created the service has opted in to the new format for tasks\.

 **AWSVPC trunking**
 Resource name: `awsvpcTrunking`